 | In this course, students will learn to establish rapport with various stakeholders, use interview strategies, and understand group dynamics.
 Students examine a variety of approaches to advocacy and analyze the ethical responsibilities of representation.
 Students practice self evaluation and team building, as well as techniques for having difficult conversations and advocating for positive change on behalf of individuals and communities.
 Students investigate cross cultural considerations with respect to Indigenous and culturally diverse employees.
 Students learn their role as a leader and advocate.
 This course is offered fully online though OntarioLearn. | ||||

-| INDG-1001 | History of Indigenous/Canadian Relations | 3View More Details about INDG-1001 | ||
+| INDG-1030 | Indigenous - Canadian Relation | 3View More Details about INDG-1030 | ||

 | This course takes a decolonized approach to examining Canadian history and the relationship between Indigenous peoples, settlers, and the Canadian government from first contact to the present.
 Focusing on Indigenous perspectives, worldviews, and experiences, it highlights early cooperation and partnerships during the fur trade, the significance of the treaty-making era, and the profound impact of British and early Canadian colonial policies on Indigenous rights, communities, and identity.
 The course also analyzes the lasting effects of colonization and the ongoing efforts of Indigenous peoples to heal from harm, reclaim their rights, and restore their culture in contemporary Canada.
-This course is offered asynchronous online, through OntarioLearn. | ||||
+Finally, the course highlights Indigenous resilience, resistance, and resurgence in shaping modern society, deepening understanding of the historical and current dynamics between Indigenous peoples and Canada.
+This insight is crucial for engaging with the ongoing process of truth and reconciliation in Canada today.
+This is offered asynchronous online through OntarioLearn. | ||||

 | INDG-1018 | Indigenous Studies: a Global Perspective | 3View More Details about INDG-1018 | ||

 | This course will examine contemporary issues relevant to Indigenous peoples around the globe.
 The course will begin by exploring patterns and themes of Indigenous histories, including the varying impact of European colonialism and settlement.
 Central to this study is an analysis of land claims settlement issues, the quest for self-government, housing, education, culture, health and various environmental and social issues that Indigenous peoples are facing.
 The course will move to focus on the contemporary revitalization, repatriation and preservation methods employed by Indigenous peoples and governments around the world.
-This method of inquiry will afford the opportunity to compare the challenges and aspirations faced by diverse Indigenous communities. | ||||
+This method of inquiry will afford the opportunity to compare the challenges and aspirations faced by diverse Indigenous communities.
+NOTE: the next and final offering of this course will be Summer 2026. | ||||

-| INDG-1023 | Bridging 2 Worlds:indigenous Peoples | 3View More Details about INDG-1023 | ||
+| INDG-1029 | Indigenous Wellbeing: Decolonized Approa | 3View More Details about INDG-1029 | ||

 | INDG-1019 | Truth & Reconciliation | 3View More Details about INDG-1019 | ||